Sir Sly: Singles

+"—" denotes a recording that did not chart or was not released in that territory.

 Other releases

 In October 2015, Raeko (the alter ego of Suwito) recorded the song "Back 2 U" with Maya Tuttle of American majestic rock ensemble The Colourist.

 After touring with the band Joywave in 2018, Suwito formed the group Best Frenz with Joywave musician Daniel Armbruster.
 The duo released the EP 30% Off in 2021 and the LP The Mall in 2023.